jsumbo/RE-Novate/README.md

 ## Results & limitations

-See `docs/RESULTS.md` for numeric metrics and interpretation.
-Short summary:

 - Accuracy reported in the notebook: ~0.88
 - Precision/recall for the positive class in the notebook were reported as 0.00 (UndefinedMetricWarning) — likely due to class imbalance or the classifier predicting a single class.
 Please see `docs/RESULTS.md` for next steps (rebalancing, threshold tuning).